jlfwong/speedscope/README-ADMINS.md

 Assuming everything went well in the previous two phases, publishing should just be a matter of running `npm publish`.

+### Verifying the publish

+To verify that the publish was successful, run `npm install -g speedscope`.
+Try `speedscope`, which should open speedscope in browser.
+Try `speedscope sample/profiles/stackcollapse/simple.txt`, which should immediately load the profile

 ## Deploying the website

 https://www.speedscope.app/ is hosted on GitHub pages, and is published via pushing